stadium-software/conditional-datagrid-styling/README.md

 Style datagrid rows or cells according to the values found in cells.
 The sample supports text, date, number and boolean columns.

+For simple enum (such as a `status` column, for example) styling needs, consider the [How-To: DataGrid Pills](https://github.com/stadium-software/howto-datagrid-pills) module

 **NOTE**

 Consider using the [Repeater Client-Side DataGrid](https://github.com/stadium-software/repeater-datagrid) in place of this module. *Repeater* controls are more extensible and easier to customise that DataGrids.